 While content automation is becoming increasingly commonplace in the news industry, almost everyone we work with is doing it for the first time.
 Taking the step of letting robots produce some of the content published by the newsroom is a big one for many – for editorial reasons, but also, significantly, out of a concern for what technical implications it might carry with it.
 The very first question we had from one of our US publisher partners was indeed; "Before we decide to start, we need to understand how much heavy lifting is involved".

 It's the job of our Head of Delivery Gunnar Södergren, to take publishers through the process of getting the automated content live on sites and in apps.
-"Our language team and development team are involved as well, but I'm the go-to guy for the publisher."
+"Our development team is sometimes involved as well, but I'm the go-to guy for the publisher."
 There are three processes that happen between sign and launch – sometimes in sequence, but more often with some overlap.

 - The robot is set up to the publisher's product and specifications, such as what zip codes of real estate data to include, what sports, which roads for traffic updates etc.

-- The language is iterated in a joint process between the newsroom and our language team.
+- The texts are adjusted in a joint process between the newsroom and the delivery team.
 Dedicated journalists or editors in the newsroom is key for this to be an efficient process.

 - The content feed is integrated with the publisher's CMS.